GregPetropoulos/Event-Pulse/README.md

 - npx eas build -p ios --clear-cache
 - npx eas build -p android --clear-cache

+### Core Build Commands:

+- `eas build` : This command initiates a new build for your project.
+By default, it targets the production profile, suitable for app store submissions.

+- `eas build --profile development --platform [android|ios]`: Creates a development build, which is a development client that loads JavaScript from your local machine.
+This is ideal for active development and debugging.

+- `eas build --profile preview --platform [android|ios]`: Creates a preview build, which is a standalone, installable application (APK for Android, IPA for iOS) without the development client.
+This is useful for sharing with clients or for internal testing.

+- `eas build --local`: Runs any eas build command on your local machine instead of on EAS servers.
+This is helpful for debugging build failures or for local testing.

 ### Metro for Local

 - npx expo start --clear